Percy Seymour, 18th Duke of Somerset

 Percy Hamilton Seymour, 18th Duke of Somerset (27 September 1910 – 15 November 1984), styled Lord Seymour between 1931–54, was a British peer.

 Early life

 He was the son of Evelyn Seymour, 17th Duke of Somerset by his wife Edith Parker, a daughter of William Parker, of Whittington Hall, Derbyshire, by his wife Lucinda Steeves (a daughter of William Steeves, one of the Fathers of Canadian Confederation).

 He was educated at Blundell's School, Tiverton in Devon, and at Clare College, Cambridge.

 Career

 After Cambridge, he was commissioned into the Wiltshire Regiment.
 He saw service in India, Persia and Burma.

+Duke of Somerset

+Percy succeeded his father as Duke of Somerset following the latter's death in 1954.
+His inheritance included the 8,500-acre Maiden Bradley Estate in Wiltshire and the 4,500-acre Berry Pomeroy Estate in Devon.
+Percy's father Evelyn Seymour, 17th Duke of Somerset had attempted to minimise estate taxes on the family lands by settling the bulk of his landholdings on Percy in a Trust in 1952; however, as the 17th Duke did not survive this settlement by five years the estates were still subject to death duties.

+In September 1954 Percy sold the 2,530-acre Witham portion of the Maiden Bradley Estate to seven of his tenant farmers, who paid just under £100,000 for the land, which reportedly then yielded a gross annual income of £3,404.

 Personal life

 In London on 18 December 1951, he married Gwendoline Collette Jane Thomas (d.
 18 February 2005, aged 91), daughter of Major John Cyril Collette Thomas, of Burn Cottage, Bude, Cornwall, by whom he had three children: